kestra-io/docs/content/blogs/serverless-data-pipelines.md

 - **Staging** prepares raw data for consistent use
 - **Marts** creates business-centric tables for further analysis
-- **Aggregations** calculates metrics like average order value and revenue by city
+- **Aggregations** calculates metrics like average order value and revenue by city.

 This modular structure helps ensure that the data transformations are well-organized, maintainable and scalable.
 With Kestra, you can additionally leverage [labels](https://kestra.io/docs/workflow-components/labels), [subflows](https://kestra.io/docs/workflow-components/subflows), [flow triggers](https://kestra.io/docs/workflow-components/triggers/flow-trigger) and [namespaces](https://kestra.io/docs/workflow-components/namespace) to further organize and manage your workflows.